Calimaya: History

-Environment
+Geography

 The land in the municipality is mostly flat, with the west side.
 The highest elevation is 4,578 meters above sea level, which is located on the slopes of the Nevada de Toluca.
 The lowest elevation is 2,600.
 In addition to the Nevado, another elevation is the Tepemaxalco Mountain, popularly known as the Cerro de los Cuates or Cerro de Putla.
 There are various streams in the area including the Las Cruces, Los Temascales, Las Palmas and El Ojo de Agua.
 Others run only during the rainy season.

+Climate

 The climate is classified as temperate and wet (Cwbg) with most rain falling in the summer.
 The driest months are from November to March.
 Average annual rainfall is between 800 and 900mm.
 Average annual temperature is between 12 and 14C.
 The highest temperatures average under 22C and usually occur in June.
 Freezing temperatures are possible from November to January and sometimes as early as September and as late as May.
 The possibility of early and late freezes can affect agriculture.

+Flora and fauna

 Ninety three percent of the municipality's surface is used for agriculture, livestock and forestry, with the rest used for residences and mining.
 The only wild areas are forests of oyamel fir, holm oak and pine on the slopes of the Nevada.
 The slopes of the volcano still contain fresh water springs, many of which run during the rainy season and when the snow melts off the volcano.
 Most of the municipality is deforested and the process continues due to lack of vigilance.
 Most wildlife has been exterminated except in the forested areas where some wildcats, deer and eagles can be found.